rschristopher/ischristtrue.com/src/logos/index.md

     We can even get a better sense of the supposed "study of" scholastic disciplines,

-    * cosmology -- revealed truth of the order of the universe
+    * biology -- life's story
     * eschatology -- the end story
-    * etymology -- the original meaning of the word
+    * etymology -- the original meaning of a word
-    * geology -- the ground/soil story
+    * geology -- the ground/soil's story
-    * technology -- revealed truth of techne (art, skill, technique)
+    * technology -- techne (art, skill, technique) stories

 The ancient understanding of *Logia* dispels much of the confusion found in our modern view, and reveals the divine nature of knowledge and revelatory truth across all disciplines (and note that an academic discipline means literally to be a *disciple*).
 It would seem that "the study of" inference is a vain and demonic attempt to remove God, replacing God with self-worship, as if man were God.